noemimontobbio/msprog/README.md

 ## Usage

-`MSprog()` detects the events sequentially by scanning the outcome values in chronological order, and classifies progression events as relapse-associated or relapse-independent based on their relative timing with respect to the relapses
+`MSprog()` detects the events sequentially by scanning the outcome values in chronological order, and classifies worsening events as relapse-associated or relapse-independent based on their relative timing with respect to the relapses
 \[[2](#ref-lublin2014)–[4](#ref-silent2019)\].